miyagawa/Carmel/README.md

     # Runs your perl script with modules from artifacts
     carmel exec perl ...

+    # See which INC entry is added
+    carmel exec perl -V

     # Runs your perl script with a checker to guarantee everything is loaded from Carmel
     carmel exec perl -MDevel::Carmel script.pl